dEvil371/gopheracademy-web/README.md

 	hugo server --watch --buildDrafts --buildFuture

-To view the site, visit the link provided by Hugo, usually `http://localhost:1313`.
+To view the site, visit the link `http://localhost:1313`.